curiousoffice/playbook/README.rst

 Objectives
 ~~~~~~~~~~

-Protect Sophilabs and its clients assets: Operations integrity & intellectual
+Protect Sophilabs and its clients assets: operations integrity and intellectual
 property by guaranteeing compliance with the highest possible security standards.

 - **Confidentiality**: Information, no matter its classification, is only seen or used by people authorized to access it.